 The Metro Tunnel will deliver twin nine-kilometre rail tunnels from the north-west of the city to the south-east as part of a new dedicated railway line running from Sunbury to Cranbourne / Pakenham.
-Five new underground stations will be built including North Melbourne near Arden Street, Parkville in Melbourne's inner north, State Library and Town Hall under Swanston Street in Melbourne's CBD and Anzac under St Kilda Road.
+Five new underground stations will be built including Arden Station in North Melbourne, Parkville in Melbourne's inner north, State Library and Town Hall under Swanston Street in Melbourne's CBD and Anzac under St Kilda Road.
 The two new CBD stations will connect Metro Tunnel passengers directly with City Loop services at the existing Flinders Street and Melbourne Central stations via underground passenger walkways.